 Step 1: Set Up Your Infrastructure

-- Provision virtual machines (VMs) or servers.
+- Provision virtual machines (VMs) or servers for your Kubernetes Clusters.

 Step 2: Install Docker and Kubernetes on All Nodes